Don Fornes

 - Offer a mutual non-disclosure agreement (NDA) to build trust.

-With financial statements in hand, you can then calculate a series of financial ratios, which provide insight into the subcontractor’s financial viability.
-Below, we explain each ratio and how to calculate it.
-We also provide thresholds for moderate and high risk, as well as the Construction Financial Management Association (CFMA) benchmark.
+With financial statements in hand, prequalification analysts can calculate a series of financial ratios, which provide insight into the subcontractor’s financial viability.
+Below, we explain twenty useful ratios and how to calculate them.
+We also provide thresholds for moderate and high risk and the relevant Construction Financial Management Association (CFMA) benchmark.

 Liquidity